Sunday

 7:20 pm - 7:45 pm

-"Beyond Wingspread: the Case for a Planetary Health Perspective on Endocrine Disruption"
+"Beyond Wingspread: The Case for a Planetary Health Perspective on Endocrine Disruption"

 7:45 pm - 8:00 pm